JunlinHan/CropMix/contrastive/README.md

   <img src="https://user-images.githubusercontent.com/2420753/161443048-ed1751ed-8a32-4d7d-85b7-024a6dc09067.png" width="300">
 </p>

-This repo is for CropMix on contrastive learning, we only slightly modify the [Asym-Siam repo](https://github.com/facebookresearch/asym-siam).
+This repo is the code of CropMix on contrastive learning, we only slightly modify the [Asym-Siam repo](https://github.com/facebookresearch/asym-siam).

 ## Installation